Not without us!

 Climate justice and gender justice in international climate politics

 “Not without us!” was launched in 2017.
 Its activities highlight the importance and necessity of gender equality in international and national climate politics as well as within the climate justice movement and its discourses.
-It focuses on networking, knowledge transfer and capacity building of women activists from Ecuador, South Africa and Indonesia.
+It focuses on networking and capacity building of women and LGBTIQ* activists from Ecuador, South Africa, Indonesia, Fiji and India.

 Local Workshop at the Climate Camp Leipzig 2019